TRAVEL & WINE EXPERIENCES AROUND THE WORLD

 IT'S OUR PLEASURE.
 AW KUN.

-Matthieu is based in Paris.
+MATHIEU IS BASED IN PARIS.
 He works as Chef de Cabine PNC.
 He is also an onboard Sommelier and is very fascinated by the arts and culture of Cambodia.

-Dennis is based in Cambodia.
+DENNIS IS BASED IN CAMBODIA.
 He is from Sydney and currently resides in Phnom Penh, loves food and wines

-JJ is based in Sydney.
+JJ IS BASED IN SYDNEY.
 He works as a Business First Cabin Crew and is a Sommelier in the sky and teaches hospitality.